Help, My Child Won’t Eat Breakfast!

 Why is breakfast so important for kids?

-I’m not generally of the opinion that breakfast is the be-all and end-all—I think for most adults, it’s fine to wait until you feel hungry to eat.
+I think for most adults, breakfast isn’t essential - it’s usually fine to just wait until you feel hungry to eat.

 But when it comes to kids, the old saying ‘breakfast is the most important meal of the day’ is a lot more accurate.